kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    [A New Era for Wearable Tech: Wireless Textile Energy Grids](https://www.sciencedirect.com/science/article/pii/S1369702124002323?via%3Dihub), [summary](https://science.leap-forward.ca/#/news/a-new-era-for-wearable-tech-wireless-textile-energy-grids/2933ca02ce95b30577e02b249634811ceadd9f6d)<br />

 🔹 **Why it matters to Everything-IoT:**
-   Here is the line that slapped me:<br />
+   Here is the line that slapped me ;
    "As the Internet of Things (IoT) expands, electronics will take on new form factors.
 With the ubiquity of textiles in our daily lives, integrating functionality into them is a promising proposition.
 Realizing a future with textile-based electronics (e-textiles) will require on-textile power supplies".<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**